Table of Contents

-Communism has turned people into less-than-humans, and turned China, a country that was once civilized, magnificent, and beautiful, into an uncivilized place.
+Communism has turned China, a country that was once civilized, magnificent, and beautiful, into an uncivilized nation.

 2. Communism’s Subversion of Western Mass Culture

-After Western countries were triumphant in World War II, just as the public was delighted, one group was already hard at work in the fields of ideology and culture.
-While reflecting on the war and the new waves of ideology to come, they helped to bring about a systematic departure from the traditions that connected man to the divine.
+As the public rejoiced over the Allies’ triumph in World War II, some were already hard at work in the fields of ideology and culture.
+While reflecting on the war and the new waves of ideology to come, they helped to bring about a systematic departure from the traditions that connect humanity to the divine.

-In the United States, the Beat Generation, which appeared after WWII, refers to a group of post-war American writers in the 1950s.
-They were the progenitors of an art and literary movement whose goal was to undermine society.
+In the United States, the post-war American writers of the Beat Generation, which appeared in the 1950s, were the progenitors of an art and literary movement whose goal was to redefine culture.
 While they rightly despised some of the hypocrisy of moral corruption in society at the time, their response was to cynically reject and overturn all traditional morality.
-Members of the Beat Generation were largely nihilist and cynical.
-They advocated unrestrained freedom; gave full reign to their own personal ideas about the world; rejected traditional virtues; delved into pseudo-mysticism, drugs, and crime; and lived an undisciplined, willful life.
-Their attempted radical critique of bourgeois, capitalist society coincided with the ideological thrust of communism in the West, and thus they easily became a tool of communism.
+They advocated unrestrained freedom; delved into pseudo-mysticism, drugs, and crime; and pursued undisciplined, willful lifestyles.
+Their attempt at a radical critique of bourgeois, capitalist society coincided with the ideological thrust of communism in the West, making them a natural tool for the leftist movement.

 Many members of the Beat Generation were indeed deeply influenced by communist and socialist ideology.
-For example, Jack Kerouac, the founder of the movement, wrote the short story “The Birth of a Socialist” before he became famous.
-The story was about his rebellion against capitalist society.
-Another representative of the movement, Allen Ginsberg, later openly became a communist (see Chapter 11 of this book) and supported pedophilia.
-Their works rejected traditional conventions, were deliberately disorganized, and used vulgar language.
-This group was the first major departure from the rules and principles of tradition, and they represented in nascent form the counterculture movement that would engulf the West in the 1960s.
+For example, before the movement’s co-founder Jack Kerouac became famous, he wrote the short story “The Birth of a Socialist” about his rebellion against capitalist society.
+Another representative of the movement, Allen Ginsberg, said he had no regrets about the communist beliefs he once held.
+He also supported pedophilia (see Chapter Eleven).
+In their work, these writers rejected traditional conventions, were deliberately disorganized, and used vulgar language.
+They represented the counterculture movement that would later engulf the West — the first major departure from the rules and principles of tradition.

-The 1960s saw the elaboration and extension of what the Beats had proposed, with subcultures like the hippie, punk, goth, and more.
-These countercultural trends found an eager audience in the urban areas of the West, tempting one young generation after another toward violence, drug abuse, sexual liberation, nonconformist attire, cultural alienation, and ultimately an inclination toward darkness and death.
+The hippie, punk, goth, and other subcultures that arose in the 1960s were all extensions of the Beat Generation’s ideas.
+These countercultural trends found an eager audience in the urban areas of the West, tempting one generation after another toward violence, drug abuse, sexual liberation, nonconformist attire, and cultural alienation, and ultimately giving them an inclination toward darkness and self-destruction.

-Just as the counterculture in the United States was taking off, turmoil involving millions broke out in France, known now as May ’68.
-The events began with angry young students rebelling against traditional morality and culture.
-At that time, schools had been imposing strict separations between male and female student dormitories, and the two sexes were forbidden from freely coming and going from each others’ bedrooms.
-The abolition of this provision and the demand for the right to sexual activity in student dorms became one of the major goals of the initial protests.
-The students’ rebellion then found the support of both the socialist and communist parties in France.
-Thus, the younger generation, through turmoil and rebellion, went about smashing the moral principles and restraints established for mankind and bestowed since ancient times.
+Just as the counterculture in the United States was taking off, turmoil involving millions broke out in France, in what are now known as the events of May ’68.
+It began with angry students rebelling against traditional morality and culture.
+At that time, schools enforced the strict separation of male and female dormitories, and the two sexes were forbidden from freely coming and going from each others’ bedrooms.
+The abolition of this provision and the right to sexual activity in student dorms were the major goals of the initial protests.
+The students’ rebellion then found support among both the socialist and communist parties in France.

-There is a saying that in the late 1960s, there were two centers for revolution: One was Beijing, where the Cultural Revolution was in full swing; the other was Paris, where the events of May ‘68 shook the world.
-This was called by many the Cultural Revolution of the West.
-At the time, Chinese students marched with slogans and banners in support of the French student rebels, while in faraway Paris, the “Western Red Guards” wore green military caps and uniforms with red armbands in support of the Maoists in China.
-They held up huge portraits of Mao Zedong in their parades, and the “three M’s” — Marx, Mao Zedong, and Marcuse — became their ideological mainstay.
+There is a saying that there were two centers for revolution in the late 1960s: Beijing, where the Cultural Revolution was in full swing, and Paris, where the events of May ‘68 shook the world.
+The latter was called by many the Cultural Revolution of the West.
+At the time, Chinese students marched with slogans and banners in support of the French student rebels, while in Paris, the “Western Red Guards” wore green military caps and uniforms with red armbands in support of the Maoists in China.
+They held up huge portraits of Mao Zedong in their parades, and the “three M’s” — Marx, Mao, and Marcuse — became their ideological mainstay.

-Japan also began its own counterculture movement in the 1960s.
-The Japanese AJSA (Zengakuren, the All-Japan Student Association) formed and organized by the Japanese Communist Party, had extensive influence among students at the time.
-They were in turn controlled and organized by the Communist Party and mobilized in reaction to the activities of the Red Guards in China.
-AJSA organized numerous counterculture demonstrations in Japan in conjunction with other left-wing student organizations, such as the Japanese Red Army (Nihon Sekigun) and the All-Campus Joint Struggle Councils, and went so far as to threaten Japanese society with violence.
+A counterculture movement also began in Japan at this time.
+The All-Japan League of Student Self-Government, associated with the Japanese Communist Party, had extensive influence among students.
+The league was, in turn, organized by the Japanese communists in reaction to the activities of the Red Guards in China.
+The league organized numerous demonstrations in Japan in conjunction with other left-wing student organizations, such as the Japanese Red Army and the All-Campus Joint Struggle Councils, and went so far as to advocate and commit acts of terror against Japanese society.

-Similar chaos unfolded in some Latin and Central American countries.
-For instance, under the influence of the Cuban Communist Party, Mexico’s Plaza de las Tres Culturas student movement engaged in small-scale mobilization, and other left-wing student groups sent telegraphs to students in Paris supporting the May ’68 antics.
+Similar chaos unfolded in some Latin American countries.
+For instance, under the influence of the Cuban Communist Party, Mexico’s student movement mobilized for protests, such as the 1968 mass gathering in the Plaza de las Tres Culturas, and other left-wing student groups sent telegrams to students in Paris supporting the May ’68 rebellion.

 3. Pop Culture and Social Chaos

-The focus of traditional music was on civilizing man, cultivating virtue, and helping people be healthy both mentally and physically.
-Its effect was social harmony and harmony between man and nature.
-Beautiful music that celebrated the glory of God was promoted, while atonal, chaotic, or licentious music was anathema.
-But today, popular culture is full of shockingly corrupt musical productions, with hip-hop and rock-and-roll being striking examples.
+The focus of traditional music was on civilizing humans, cultivating virtue, and helping people to be mentally and physically healthy.
+It had positive effects on social harmony, and on harmony between man and nature.
+Beautiful music that celebrated the glory of the divine was promoted, while atonal, chaotic, or licentious music was anathema.
+But today, popular culture is full of shockingly corrupt musical productions, with hip-hop and rock ‘n’ roll being striking examples.

-Even religious groups have found it hard to resist the negative impact of rock-and-roll.
-Christian church music was meant to praise God, while rock-and-roll was excluded for its indulgence in evil.
-Yet with the popularity of rock-and-roll, modern music of Christian churches adopted rock elements to appeal to young men, which gave birth to so-called Contemporary Christian Music.
+Even religious groups have found it hard to resist the negative impact of rock ‘n’ roll.
+Christian church music was meant to praise God, yet the modern music of Christian churches has taken on rock elements to appeal to young people, which gave rise to so-called contemporary Christian music.

-Accompanying rock-and-roll are adultery, violence, decadence, drug abuse, corruption, and opposition to belief in any deity.
-Corrupt behavior forbidden by traditional morality and beliefs have all come along with the rise of rock.
+Accompanying rock ‘n’ roll are adultery, violence, decadence, drug abuse, corruption, and opposition to belief in the divine.
+Corrupt behaviors forbidden by traditional morality and beliefs have all accompanied the genre’s rise.

 b.
 Drug Abuse